-If you want to find the files you want, when you want them, within minutes, you need to organize your finances.
-For that, you can follow these tips for decluttering and organizing your finances.
+If you want to find the files you want, when you want them, you need to organize your finances.
+For that, you can follow these four steps to declutter and organize your finances.

-Invest in a Filing Cabinet
+1. Invest in a Filing Cabinet

 Even if you don’t have much paperwork at the moment, you can expect the pile to grow larger and larger over time.
 And I’m not saying you necessarily need to purchase those big metal file cabinets either.
 The one I use at home blends right in with the couch and works as a side table so it won’t be an eyesore.

-For example, you can designate one drawer for “credit cards,” another for “auto,” still another for “insurance,” and so on and so forth.
+For example, you can designate one drawer for “credit cards”.
+Another can be for “auto,” still another for “insurance,” and so on and so forth.
 Within the drawers, you can separate files according to folders (e.g. “annuals,” “quarterlies” and “monthlies”).

 There’s no one-size-fits-all rule to using a filing cabinet.
 As long as the organization makes sense for you, and as long as it cuts down your search time significantly, any rule goes.

-Make Electronic Copies of Your Files
+2. Make Electronic Copies of Your Files

 All you have to do is type the file name in the “Search” bar on your computer, and presto!
 The document you want shows up in no time.
 Also, you can easily drag-and-drop digital files between folders when the situation calls for it.